Ensono/amido.github.io/docs/nx/azure-node/app-insights.md

 :::

-- It requires the APPLICATIONINSIGHTS_CONNECTION_STRING environment variable to be set.
+- Requires the APPLICATIONINSIGHTS_CONNECTION_STRING environment variable to be set.

 :::warning